 Management, staff and the Board of Time for Kids have displayed exemplary abilities at pulling rabbits out of hats.
 It has always been a focus to ensure children receive the best services without compromising cost efficiencies.
 Each year, TFK volunteers provide more than 50,000 hours of their time to children for no monetary reward or compensation.
 But the situation remains as it was in 1960: there are still far more children than volunteer families.

 Since its inception, Time for Kids has linked more than 5000 children with families prepared to give them a break.
-And to our knowledge not one child has come before the courts while with Time for Kids.

 It was 50 years ago, at the SOS inaugural AGM, that Bill Scales said, ‘Time and again a child appears in court who I feel only needs a sponsor to help him overcome his problems.’
 That thought gave birth to a program that remains unique to this day.
 It enables ordinary people to make an extraordinary difference to a kid from a struggling family by tipping the scales of social justice just a little in their favour.